bisakhmondal/redict/readme.md

 ## redict (Remote Dictionary)

-A multi client Remote Cache with high performance persistence.
+A multi client Remote Cache with high performance and in memory persistence.